Long Island iced tea: Reception

 The cocktail is considered a favorite of university students in the United States and it has thus garnered negative connotations as "an act of mixological atrocity favored by college students and wastrels", in the words of one food critic.

-The variety of spirits needed to prepare the drink means that one can prepare many other types of cocktails if they have the ingredients for a Long Island already.

 The cocktail's flavor has been described as "bright and refreshing".
 It is easy to drink, making it "dangerously boozy".

 Recipes and variations

-The International Bartenders Association (IBA)'s recipe calls for equal parts vodka, tequila, white rum, cointreau, gin, 2 parts lemon juice, 1 1/3 syrup topped with cola.
+The International Bartenders Association (IBA)'s recipe calls for equal parts vodka, tequila, white rum, Cointreau, gin, 2 parts lemon juice, 1 1/3 syrup topped with cola.
 After stirring gently, the drink may also be garnished with a lemon slice.
-Robert Butt's recipe uses sour mix instead of lemon juice and simple syrup, and he has stated that only a small amount of Coke is used, to give color.
+Robert Butt's recipe uses sour mix instead of lemon juice and simple syrup, and he has stated that only a small amount of Coca-Cola is used, to give color.
 A more complex recipe published by The New York Times differs from the IBA recipe in that it uses maple syrup instead of simple syrup, uses both lemon and lime juice, and adds salt.